-8.2.1 MS Windows
+8.2.1 Using the Launcher

-On MS Windows, FlightGear has a GUI Wizard in which you can choose your aircraft and starting postion.
-First choose the Cessna 172p airplane as shown below.
+FlightGear has a Launcher in which you can choose your aircraft and starting postion.
+From along the left edge, select the Aircraft tab and then choose the Cessna 172P Skyhawk airplane as shown below.
 To match this tutorial do not choose the 2D panel version.
-(You may however find in the future that the 2D version is more appropriate for training).
-Click the Next button to choose your airport.
+(You may however find in the future that the 2D version is more appropriate for training.)
+Click the Back button if you need to choose a different aircraft.

-You can start from any airport for this tutorial, but I will assume that you will start from FlightGear's default airport of San Francisco (KSFO):
+You can start from any airport for this tutorial, but I will assume that you will start from FlightGear's default airport of Honolulu International (PHNL):